theharvardcrimson/comp-materials/asst/3/asst3.md

 As you can see, attributes of objects map to "fields" in Django, each of which is represented by an instance of a [Field](https://docs.djangoproject.com/en/1.8/howto/custom-model-fields/#django.db.models.Field) class – e.g., [CharField](https://docs.djangoproject.com/en/1.8/ref/models/fields/#django.db.models.CharField) for shorter strings and [DateTimeField](https://docs.djangoproject.com/en/1.8/ref/models/fields/#django.db.models.DateTimeField) for datetimes.
 This tells Django what type of data each field holds.

 See [this link](https://docs.djangoproject.com/en/1.8/ref/models/fields/#model-field-types) for a list of all the built-in field types. **Sidenote:** the Django tutorial/documentation is nebulous and sometimes hard to navigate.
-If you're stuck, please don't be afraid to reach out to Tiffany or Kyle for help!
+If you're stuck, please don't be afraid to reach out to Jessica or Kyle for help!

 Finally, note a relationship is defined, using a ManyToManyField.
 That tells Django each Content is related to (possibly many) .
 Django supports all the common database relationships: many-to-ones, many-to-manys and one-to-ones.

-***TODO:*** Now, let's fill in the blanks!
+> __TODO__ Now, let's fill in the blanks!
 Create the Article, Image, and Contributor classes.

 ### The Article model should (additionally) have:
 **Attributes:**